kiskolabs/humanizer/README.md

 Humanizer is a very simple CAPTCHA method.
 It has a table with questions and answers which is used to validate that the user is an actual human.
 Currently only Mysql an Sqlite3 are supported.
+Tested only on Rails 3.

 ### Installation